codezri/lamgstack/README.md

 **M - Mongodb**

-If you need persistant service to store data, LAMG suggests to go ahead with online Mongodb instance which is free.
+If you need persistant service to store data, LAMG suggests to go ahead with small online Mongodb instance which is free.

 **G - Github**